 Cultural Practices: Mālama ʻĀina

 The concept of Mālama ʻĀina, which Sage embraces on Thalassa, means to care and nurture the land, both because you love it, but also so it can give back what we need to sustain ourselves and our future generations.
 It is both a physical and spiritual Hawaiian value.
-It acknowledges a symbiotic relationship between kānaka (man) and ʻāina (land), and to understand that ʻāina has mana, spirit, and intrinsic value beyond its economic value (blackkoa.com).
-This is an extremely important concept that needs to be incorporated into our everyday ethics and our natural resource policies and management practices.
+It acknowledges a symbiotic relationship between kānaka (man) and ʻāina (land) and understands that ʻāina has mana, spirit, and intrinsic value beyond its economic value (blackkoa.com).
+This is an extremely important concept that needs to be incorporated into our every day ethics and our natural resource policies and management practices.
 It is also how Sage practices in her relationship with Thalassa.

 I write about Hawaiian culture and religion with great respect and humility.
-I use this worldview because I believe many traditional Hawaiian values and practices are rich with purpose with much to offer to the modern world.
-However, my writings are based on my limited knowledge of the subject and a brief time living in Hawaii and hence are not written using a authenic native Hawaiian voice.
+I honor this worldview because traditional Hawaiian values and practices are rich with purpose and have much to offer to the modern world.
+However, my writings are based on my limited knowledge of the subject and a brief time living in Hawaii and hence are not written with an authentic native Hawaiian voice.
 My hope is this book will inspire you to listen to authentic native Hawaiian voices and seek their wisdom: nānā i ke kumu (look to the source).
 Here are a few recommendations with more in the reference sections.